-Above: STEREO particle counts on Dec.
+Caption: STEREO particle counts on Dec.
 5, 2006.
 The vertical axis measures the angle to the sun.
 Note how the initial hydrogen burst arrived from a narrow angle while the ions that followed swarmed in from all directions.
 The "swarming action" is a result of deflections by the sun's magnetic field--a force not felt by the neutral hydrogen.

 At first, this unprecedented sequence of events baffled scientists, but now Mewaldt and colleagues believe they're getting to the bottom of the mystery.

 First, how did the hydrogen atoms resist destruction?

 "They didn't," says Mewaldt.
 "We believe they began their journey to Earth in pieces, as protons and electrons.
 Before they escaped the sun's atmosphere, however, some of the protons recaptured an electron, forming intact hydrogen atoms.
 The atoms left the sun in a fast, straight shot before they could be broken apart again."
 (For experts: The team believes the electrons were recaptured by some combination of radiative recombination and charge exchange.)

 "Simple," says Mewaldt.
 "Ions are electrically charged and they feel the sun's magnetic field.
 Solar magnetism deflects ions and slows their progress to Earth.
 Hydrogen atoms, on the other hand, are electrically neutral.
 They can shoot straight out of the sun without magnetic interference."